How to send a confirmation mail to your respondents

 If you want to confirm the successful receipt and/or thank your respondents for their submission, you can send a confirmation mail to them.
 You can use the email address that the respondent has entered inside the form as the recipient.
 And you can totally determine the subject and content of the email.

-In your WordPress plugin you can configure the sender name and sender address.
+In the Tripetto WordPress plugin you can configure the sender name and sender address.

 If you're experiencing mailing issues in the WordPress plugin, please have a look at this article for some troubleshooting.